newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 and the agent automatically selects the appropriate version at runtime based on the Java version, utilizing the CollectionFactory on the AgentBridge.

+A couple of other Caffeine v2 and v3 differences:
+- v2 depends on `org.checkerfraemwork`, which is also relocated in the agent jar
+- v3 depends on `org.jspecify`, which is also relocated in the agent jar
+- v3 changed from `TimeUnit` to `java.time.Duration`.
+The Caffeine3CollectionFactory handles this automatically.

 A couple of somewhat gross implementation details:
 - Both versions of Caffeine are shaded into the Agent jar
 - A multi-release jar is utilized in order to support loading the proper Caffeine versions at runtime